Angus Moore

-Angus Moore (born 26 September 1992) is an Australian rower.
-He is a three-times King's Cup winner, has medalled at underage and senior world rowing championships and in 2018 won the Grand Challenge Cup at the Henley Royal Regatta in an Australian eight.
+Angus Moore (born 26 September 1992) is an Australian former representative rower.
+He was a three-time King's Cup winner, medalled at underage and senior world rowing championships and in 2018 won the Grand Challenge Cup at the Henley Royal Regatta in an Australian eight.

 Club and state rowing

-Moore's senior club rowing has been from the Sydney Rowing Club.
+Raised in Canberra, Moore's senior club rowing was from the Sydney Rowing Club.

 Moore rowed for the Australian Capital Territory in their 2015 men's eight competing for the King's Cup at the Interstate Regatta.

 He first made state selection for New South Wales in their King's Cup eight at the 2017 Interstate Regatta.
 Moore rowed in three consecutive King's Cup victories for New South Wales from 2017 to 2019.